mideko/homebridge-hik-alerts/README.md

  - switch on <em>Activity Notifications</em> for each camera (to get a notification when motion is detected).
  This works best if each camera/sensor pair is in a separate room.

-## Known Issues
-Color wheels are notiously tricky (due to different color mappings) so still need some work